elvidence/RiskRodeoGear/README.md

   - May detect overall randomness or regularity but could miss localised anomalies.
   - Less effective at detecting inserted code or data that affects specific sequences.
 - **Sample Entropy with Shingling**:
-  - **Detects Localised Changes**: Better at identifying anomalies that affect specific sequences within the file.
+  - **Detects Localised Changes**- Better at identifying anomalies that affect specific sequences within the file.
-  - **Identifies Structural Alterations**: More sensitive to changes in the order and structure of data points.
+  - **Identifies Structural Alterations**- More sensitive to changes in the order and structure of data points.

 ## Performance Considerations
 - **Trade-off**:
-  - *Sample Entropy Alone*: Simpler computation but potentially less informative.
+  - *Sample Entropy Alone*- Simpler computation but potentially less informative.
-  - *With Shingling*: More computationally intensive due to increased data complexity but provides richer information.
+  - *With Shingling*- More computationally intensive due to increased data complexity but provides richer information.